vinoth789/Money-tracker/docs/_posts/2017-06-04-ImplementationAndUIDesign.md

 <h2 style="color: #2e6c80;">1.3 Values files:</h2>
 <p>Resource files in the values folder should be plural,<br><b>Example : </b> strings.xml, styles.xml, colors.xml, dimens.xml, attrs.xml</p>
 <h2 style="color: #2e6c80;">1.4 File import:</h2>
-<p>While importing a file, the import statement should have the complete file name prefixed by its package name.<br> Example :</b> import com.example.sony.homeMain.MainActivity;</p>
+<p>While importing a file, the import statement should have the complete file name prefixed by its package name.<br> <b>Example :</b> import com.example.sony.homeMain.MainActivity;</p>
 <h2 style="color: #2e6c80;">1.5 Exception handling:</h2>
 <p>All possible and expected exceptions are to be handled by using a try catch block with appropriate exceptions in the catch block <br> <b>Example :</b> <br>
 try {<br>